Caleb S.

 What is a Persuasive Essay?

-A persuasive essay is a form of writing that aims to convince its audience to adopt a particular viewpoint or take a specific course of action.
+A persuasive essay is a form of essay writing that aims to convince its audience to adopt a particular viewpoint or take a specific course of action.

 The writer takes a clear position on an issue and attempts to convince the readers through different persuasive techniques, such as evidence and anecdotes.
 The point is to resonate with the readers emotionally AND logically on a specific issue.